Gravel Bike vs Mountain Bike Comparison: Which Type to Choose?

 The gravel category initially diverged from cyclocross and has continued to develop and take on characteristics of mountain bikes, in particular hardtails.
 Gravel bikes are characterized by their wide, grippy tires (typically 40-47mm), endurance ride position, stable geometry, unique flared drop handlebars, and frame mounts.

 Gravel bikes are designed to be comfortable for long-distance endurance riding, stable on a wide variety of terrains, efficient on roads, and versatile for varied jobs like bikepacking, touring, or commuting.

-Unfortunately, they don’t excel in a specific domain, so a mountain bike is better if you’re looking for a pure off-road trail machine.
+Unfortunately, they don’t excel in a specific domain, so a rigid mountain bike is better if you’re looking for a pure off-road trail machine.
 Likewise, a road bike is the best bet if you want fast and agile road performance.

 As we mentioned above, there is tons of variance among gravel bicycles, including full-suspension models like the Cannondale Topstone Carbon and Niner MCR 9, or aerodynamic race bikes like Bianchi’s Arcadex.

 Mountain bikes are the ultimate off-road machines, providing unmatched stability, control, comfort, and fun when riding any singletrack courses or rough forest trails.

 They achieve this with wide 2-3″ tires with treads for traction on varied trail surfaces, while suspension helps keep your tires in contact with the ground and stops big hits from reaching the handlebars and pedals, which could cause you to lose control.
 As such, the rougher and more technical a trail is, the more suspension you need in order to achieve this effect.

 Other characteristics that allow MTBs to excel off-road include long and slack geometry, wide handlebars for leverage, dropper seatposts for descending, and powerful disc brakes.